New Faculty Resources

 - The Early Career Faculty & Staff Group (ECFS)

-- The Early Career Faculty & Staff Group meets regularly to discuss issues relating to successfully navigating the establishment of an academic career.
-With programs that address needs for both tenure-track and term faculty, they are viewed by many junior faculty as a safe group to air concerns and worries about early career issues.
-In addition to supporting each other as non-tenured faculty, they seek guidance from tenured faculty members, administrators, and other Grinnell College staff members.
-The group also organizes opportunities for early career faculty to socialize as well as several ad hoc working groups on specific issues of concern.
+- The Early Career Faculty & Staff Group is open to all new members of the Grinnell College community.
+For tenure-track and term faculty, the group meets regularly to discuss issues relating to successfully navigating the establishment of an academic career.
+It is viewed by many as a safe group to air concerns about early career issues.
+In addition to supporting each other, the group facilitates programming that allows non-tenured faculty to seek guidance from tenured faculty members, administrators, and other Grinnell College staff members.
+For all new faculty and staff, the group organizes social opportunities as well as ad hoc working groups on specific issues of concern.
+The ECFS group can be a valuable source for professional development and a great way to meet other members of the Grinnell community.

 - The Faculty and Staff of Color Caucus